michaael-l/sonalake-michal_laskowski/readme.md

  # Application internals
 Two classes contain logic of application , namely **NetPayController** and **CurrencyRatesFetcher**.
  - **NetPayController** - entry point of rest requests.
 Processes input , and calculates the net pay based on configuration, currency rates fetched by **CurrencyRatesFetcher** class and daily rates from request.
 Simple request validation is also handled in this class
  - **CurrencyRatesFetcher** - fetches the data from NBP service (or static file if the service is unavailable).
-Results of invoking this class method **fetchLatest()** are cached to speed up processing time and avoid redundant network traffic
+Results of invoking this class method **fetchLatest()** are cached to speed up processing time and avoid redundant network traffic.
+Cache is refreshed once per day